HarshPanchal18/DevOps/Kubernetes/Readme.md

 * `[ Kubernetes Controller Manager ]` Manages controllers to regulate the state of the system.

-* `[ Kube Proxy ]` - Maintains network rules to allow communication between pods and external traffic.
+* `[ Kube Proxy ]` - Maintains network rules to allow communication between pods and external traffic. (kind of Midiater firewall)

 * `[ etcd ]` - Consistent and highly-available key-value store used for all cluster data.